pranshh/Taxi-Fare-Prediction/README.md

 # Taxi-Fare-Prediction
-A Kaggle competition which focuses on predicting taxi fares based on several features using machine learning models
+This project is part of a Kaggle competition that aims to predict taxi fares using various features and machine learning models.

 # Overview
-The goal of this project is to predict taxi fares accurately by leveraging machine learning algorithms.
-It involves the exploration of taxi trip data to identify patterns and features that significantly impact fare amounts.
+The objective of this project is to use machine learning techniques to accurately predict taxi fares.
+This involves analyzing taxi trip data to discover patterns and significant features that influence fare prices.

 # Dataset
-* **Train Dataset**: Contains historical data of taxi trips, including fare amounts.
+* **Train Dataset**: Historical data of taxi trips, including fare amounts.
-* **Test Dataset**: A dataset used for testing trained machine learning models.
+* **Test Dataset**: This dataset is used to evaluate the performance of trained machine learning models.
-* **Sample Dataset**: Provides a template for submitting predictions of fare amounts.
+* **Sample Dataset**: Offers a format for submitting fare predictions.

-# Tech Stack
+# Technology Used
-* **Python**: Programming language used for data processing, analysis, and modeling.
+* **Python**: The programming language employed for data processing, analysis, and model development.
 * **Pandas**: For data manipulation and analysis.
 * **Scikit-learn**: For building and evaluating machine learning models.
 * **XGBoost, LightGBM, Random Forest**: Implemented machine learning algorithms.